andrewaarestad/mevcube-frontend/README.md

 ## Thanks

-Special thanks to @Aaron-Bird whose awesome cube visualization is used by the site: https://github.com/Aaron-Bird/rubiks-cube
+Special thanks to [Aaron Bird](https://github.com/Aaron-Bird) whose awesome cube visualization is used by the site: https://github.com/Aaron-Bird/rubiks-cube